Network Commands on Linux¶

 Query Internet domain name servers.

-is widely used for quick queries.
+dig is more powerful, but nslookup is widely used for quick queries.

 Used for dynamically updating DNS records.
 Useful for DDNS (Dynamic DNS) services.

-DNS lookup utility, simpler than dig
+DNS lookup utility, simpler than dig.

 Network speed testing tool.